Lower Queen Street pedestrian mall Lower Queen Street pedestrian mall

-Auckland Transport (AT) in partnership with City Rail Link (CRL) propose to make the lower Queen Street area more people-friendly by removing the thoroughfare option for vehicles.
+Auckland Transport (AT) in partnership with City Rail Link (CRL) is proposing to make the lower Queen Street area more people-friendly by removing the thoroughfare option for vehicles.

 Project status: Consultation - feedback closed Monday, 20 July 2020.

 Project zone: Central